CrypticSwarm/QuickStrike/README.md

 * *init* (object) - an object that has required credentials and options.

 * `init.defaultType` - The name of a view model type created by `make` or `compose`.
-* `init.defaultValue` - The default values for the observables for that type.

-If the bucket is empty then an viewmodel with type of `defaultType` is created and initialzed with `defaultValue` values.
+If the bucket is empty then an viewmodel with type of `defaultType` is created.

 #### Simperium